Life can be tough for small business retailers. There are a million things to do and never enough time to do them all.

 - Figure out which products sell the most, the least, and everything in-between

-- Track sales by hour
+- Track sales by the hour to understand your in-store conversion rates

-- Identify your most valuable customers
+- Customer analytics can help you identify your most valuable customers

 - Find your top and least selling employees